kylele3221/recipe-rating-prediction/index.md

 ### 5. Additional Notes

 - **Outlier Filtering:** Any additional filtering, such as removing recipes with more than 2500 calories, was performed during the exploratory data analysis step, not as part of initial cleaning.
 - **Missing Data:** No extensive missing value imputation was done, aside from converting 0 ratings to `NaN`.
-Recipes or nutritional facts missing for other reasons were left as-is.
+Recipes or nutritional facts missing for other reasons were left as is.
 - **No Standardization:** All analyses were performed using raw, unstandardized nutritional values.
 - **Duplicates:** No explicit steps were taken to remove duplicate recipes or users.
 - **Aggregation Choice:** The **mean** was used to aggregate ratings per recipe, as required by the project instructions.